 Deal Management: Investment banking software streamlines the management of different types of deals, from initial outreach to final closure.
 It enables investment bankers to track the progress of deals, assign tasks to team members, set milestones, and monitor the overall pipeline.
 This functionality enhances transparency and coordination among deal teams and individual members in each deal team.

 Deal Level Confidentiality: It is critically important to ensure that all deals need to maintain confidentiality of activities and communications within the deal team.
-All details around a deal, the milestones, the prospecting outreach, communication threads, meeting notes, tasks, etc., need to be managed on the platform without such engagement being accessed by members outside the deal team.
+All details around a deal, the milestones, the prospecting outreach, communication threads, meeting notes, tasks, etc., need to be managed on the CRM platforms without such engagement being accessed by members outside the deal team.
 In most organizations, this would be a significant compliance requirement.

 Data Analytics & Reporting: Investment banking relies heavily on data-driven insights.
 Such insights are driven by communication threads, specific feedback points, and profiling intelligence.
 Additionally, from a business management perspective, ensuring revenue momentum and meeting budgetary targets at either a team, geography, or product level requires proactive review and communication.